leighmcculloch/stellar--stellar-protocol/core/cap-functions.md

 ## Abstract

-The proposal adds new operations that provide control structures that define at apply time which operations in a transaction are applied, how many times they are applied, and perform arithmetic.
+The proposal adds new control structure operations `BeginIfOp`, `EndIfOp`, `BeginWhileOp`, and `EndWhileOp`.

+The proposal adds new operation `SetRegisterOp` for executing an expression supporting arithmetic, storing the result as transient state.

+The proposal adds new operation `SetParameterOp` that stores a value, literal or otherwise, in a field of the next operation.

+Transactions can be built containing logical programs by including the control structure, register, and parameter operations directly inside the operation list of a transaction.

+The proposal adds a new type `Function`.
+A `Function` is a list of `Operation`s, input parameters, and output parameters, identified and referenced by their hash.
 The proposal adds a new ledger entry, `FunctionEntry`, that stores a `Function`.
-A `Function` is a list of `Operation`s, input parameters, and output parameters.
-The proposal adds new operations `CreateFunctionOp`, `ExecuteFunctionOp`, `DeleteFunctionOp`.
-Functions are referenced by their hash.
-The operations within a function may operate on a parameterized source account, or on a literal source account.
+The proposal adds new operations `CreateFunctionOp`, `ExecuteFunctionOp`, and `DeleteFunctionOp`.

-The proposal defines a new transaction envelope that extends the existing transaction envelope to include a list of `Function`s that may be referenced by operations in the transaction.

-The proposal defines a new signer key type `SIGNER_KEY_TYPE_FUNCTION` for accounts that references a specific function is authorized.
+The proposal defines a new signer key type `SIGNER_KEY_TYPE_FUNCTION` that contains the hash of a function.
+An account that adds a function as a signer allows the function to execute operations authorized by the signers weight.

-Transactions can be built containing logical programs by using including the control structure and arithmetic operations directly inside the operation list of a transaction.

-Transactions can be built containing functions.
-Transactions containing functions may execute them, or store them in the ledger for later execution.

-Transactions can be built referencing functions stored in the ledger.
-Transactions referencing functions may execute them, or delete them.

 The execution of a function requires signing weight that meets any requirements of the operations within the function, and the accounts - either literal or parameterized - referenced by those operations.